What the heck is going on, you ask? Say hello to Tersus.

 Have I mentioned I hate Outlook 2007?

 Have I mentioned how much I hate Outlook 2007 lately?
 Daylight Savings Time: I knew that there would be issues with the Daylight Savings Times this year… but figured my calendar would be safe since I use Google Calendar to manage my appointments and whatnot.
 WRONG.
-Outlook 2007 has decided to be really, REALLY helpful and change the time … Read the rest of this item
+Outlook 2007 has decided to be really, REALLY helpful … Read the rest of this item

 This item was posted by Chris Harrison.